kengraf/recipes/README.md

 # Recipes
-This repo is the go set of personal favorites
+This repo is my goto set of personal favorites.
+Feb-2023 a complete reorg.
+The number of recipes was getting too long, so divided into a few categories.
+Personnally I use the search function if I need to match the food on hand.

+When the recipe was culled from the Internet the image is clickable, going to the original source.

+Enjoy.